 If you suspect a horse is being mistreated, contact RSPCA Victoria’s Inspectorate.

 If you’re buying your first horse, RSPCA Victoria recommends joining your local pony club, doing lots of research and talking to as many horse owners as possible.
-To learn all about being an amazing rabbit parent, here are a few of our top tips to get you started.
+To learn all about being an amazing horse parent, here are a few of our top tips to get you started.
 You can find comprehensive advice at the bottom of this page.

 The basic necessities for your horse will include: